Debunking Minimalism: What it is (not) and how it came about

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-We’ve also come across people who’ve given up on minimalism, feeling it’s unattainable for them.
-This is a great shame, as we believe everyone can benefit from adopting a more minimalist mindset.
+We often find decluttering and reorganising (Marie Kondo style or not) and minimalism used as if they were the same thing.
+We’ve also encountered people who’ve given up on minimalism because they feel it’s unattainable.
+This is a real shame; we believe everyone can benefit from a more minimalist mindset.
 It also tells us that minimalism (how we perceive and live it) is misunderstood.
-And being the opinionated people we are, we felt we needed to rectify this misconception.
+And being opinionated people, we felt we needed to rectify this misconception.
+So, let’s debunk minimalism – once and for all.

 No furniture